-Pre-law Learning Community
+Pre-law Residential Learning Community

-Residential Learning Communities (RLC) allow you to live with other students sharing the same academic major or special interest.
-As an RLC member, you have the opportunity to attend social and academic programs with other students, interact with faculty outside of the classroom, and get to know an upper division Community Mentor who shares your major or interest area.
+It is an awesome opportunity to live in a freshman hall with other students (20-30) who share your academic major or interests.
+You will be able to attend social and academic programs together, interact with faculty outside of the classroom, and get to know an upper division Community Mentor (student) who shares your major or career path.What are Common Courses?

-- PHI 223 – Argument Analysis: This course offers a systematic study of arguments, emphasizing analysis and evaluation of arguments as they occur in everyday
+- PHI 223 – Argument Analysis: This course offers a systematic study of arguments, emphasizing analysis and evaluation of arguments as they occur in everyday life.